 If you haven't heard of Tommy Banks and this Yorkshire restaurant with rooms, where exactly have you been for the past five or so years?
-Liberally festooned with awards - it has a Michelin star and Tommy won the Great British Menu two years in a row.
+Liberally festooned with awards - it has a Michelin star and was voted the UK's Best Fine Dining restaurant by Tripadvisor last year.
 It's very much a family affair.
 The Banks have farmed these here parts for years and Tommy's brother James is head of front of house.

 As for the food, it's a real field to plate operation - they grow loads of their own.
-There's just one tasting menu on offer and it does feature his signature dish of Crapaudine beetroot cooked in beef fat.
+There's just one tasting menu on offer with dishes like Raw Beef, Truffle and Darling Blue Lobster with Green Strawberries to whet your appetite.
 The best thing about staying over is that you can enjoy some of the really inventive cocktails on their list using foraged ingredients they've then distilled, frozen or dried.
 Breakfasts are also a highlight.

 Rooms: All nine rooms are out of the main building and have been designed by Tommy's mother Anne.
 Expect cosy interiors, the odd four-poster bed and copper baths.

-Prices: From £195-280pp per person - all bookings are for dinner, bed and breakfast.
+Prices: From £240 per person - all bookings are for dinner, bed and breakfast.